Last updated on

 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Jiufen (Jioufen) is one of the most popular day trips from Taipei and one of the top things to do in Taiwan.
 To learn more about why everyone loves this charming little mountaintop village so much, see my detailed guide to Jiufen Old Street.

 Below I’ll tell you every detail you need to know on how to get to Jiufen, Jinguashi, and Shifen from Taipei City.
-Here’s a summary of what I’ll discuss:

 1. Shuttle Bus Tours from Taipei to Jiufen and Shifen

-Total time needed: Full day tour
+Total time needed: Half day or full day tour

 Total price: NTD490+ (return trip)